b0kch01/valorant-cheat/README.md

 1. Download
 2. Run the executable (make sure to allow admin rights)
 3. Hold <u>`alt`</u> to activate trigger bot
+4. Keep your game window perfectly centered on your screen

 ## 💀 USE AT YOUR OWN RISK 💀
 - I am not responsible for anything that happens